MitchTODO/Ethereum-SupplyChain/readme.md

 ## Description

-A supply chain smart contract written in Solidity and deployed on the Rinkeby test network.
-This Smart contract demonstrates how smart contracts will improve authenticity, efficiency and privacy between seller and buyer Supply Chains.
+A supplychain smart contract written in Solidity and deployed on the Rinkeby test network.
+This Smart contract demonstrates how supplychains can improve authenticity, efficiency and privacy between seller and buyer.

- The supply chain used is the Parmigiano Reggiano supply chain.
+ The smart Contracts simulates the Parmigiano Reggiano supply chain.

 ## Directory Structor